ddeveloper72/milestone-4-project/README.md

 The user must then be able to the see the other departments at the medical facility.
 They must be able to schedule an appointment for a service, offered by another department.
 They must be able to mark the appointment a priority or not as well as favourite the department.
 A favourites list of the departments must be available from their own profile.
 They user must be able to unfavourite a department as well as to cancel or amend an appointment scheduled.

-A nice to have, which is still being concidered for the design, will be to let the user rate a consultation by giving it stars out of 5.
+A nice to have, which is still being considered for the design, will be to let the user rate a consultation by giving it stars out of 5.

 ## 2 .The UX Design
 *(This template is with thanks from